Skip to main content

 Risk of Lethality

 Without any sort of intervention, abuse tends to escalate.
 While not all abusers kill, and there are no perfect predictors of time and place, research has revealed some patterns of escalation in domestic violence.
-The time of separation—when an abuse victim leaves the abuser and just afterward—presents the greatest threat to the abuser’s ability to maintain power and control.
+The use of risk assessment tools by multidisciplinary parties such as law enforcement and medical workers who are in contact with survivors is recommended to protect vulnerable survivors of IPV from homicidal injury (Williams et al., 2022).

 Risk factors for domestic violence homicide by a male perpetrator include:

-• Access to a firearm (five times higher)
+- Access to a firearm (five times more likely to occur)

 HOMICIDE-SUICIDE